 CW: The Bay State Banner said, “It is a shame that Turner has already suffered so severely for little more than the frailties of old aging which all of us who live long enough will one day come to experience.”
 What do you think of that?

-T: If you talk to people at city hall, I think they would say [publisher] Mel [Miller] had to be crazy for making that statement.
+TURNER: If you talk to people at City Hall, I think they would say [publisher] Mel [Miller] had to be crazy for making that statement.
 From the perspective of my saying that he’s trying to help, he’s trying to create an atmosphere that says, “He’s just a tired old man.
 Don’t send him to jail.”

 CW: Do you find that patronizing?

 TURNER: Very much so.
 But Mel is a patronizing kind of guy.